Ukrainian Wikipedia: Community

-Approximately twenty thousand users make at least one edit in Ukrainian Wikipedia.
+Approximately twenty thousand users have made at least one edit in Ukrainian Wikipedia.
 On average, three thousand editors are active per month.

 Despite the decrease in Ukraine's population, the Ukrainian Wikipedia has recorded an ever-increasing amount of active contributors throughout the 2010s and the early 2020s.

 Wikimedia Ukraine is the chapter of Wikimedia foundation in Ukraine.
 It is charged with promoting Wikipedia in Ukraine.
 Apart from online editathons, Wikimedia Ukraine also hosts Wikimarathon, an article creation contest that includes article creation workshops which take place in various cities of Ukraine with the coordination of various Ukrainian Wikipedians.
 Wikimarathon takes place in late January, honouring the creation of Ukrainian Wikipedia on January 30, 2004.
 Wikimarathon workshops, as well the contest itself, have received significant coverage from Ukrainian media.
 Additionally, a goal of Wikimedia Ukraine according to one of its administrators is to make the Ukrainian language Wikipedia more popular than the Russian language one by cooperating with Google to place Ukrainian-language pages higher up in Google search results if an article in both languages exists.

 The most contributors of Ukrainian Wikipedia are from Ukraine.
 Many of them are from Kyiv, the capital of Ukraine.
 Other Ukrainian oblasts which constitute the homeland of many Ukrainian Wikipedians are Lviv and Donetsk oblasts.

+Criticism

+In 2023 Ukrainian Wikipedia published on its social media an article by Vira Motorko, the Functionary of the Year 2024, saying that despite public outrage, Ukrainian Wikipedia cannot change its Polivanov system developed for the Russian language while there is no obvious consensus between notable institutions in the field.

+Valentyna Kodola, an ex-member of Wikimedia Ukraine and ex-editor, claims that some Putinists are present among the administrators, and that is why she was banned for her patriotic position.